in Honor of

 The camera fondlers want the most ego boosting strap they can get.
 They gravitate towards expensive, bulky, wide, handmade, custom leather and sometimes very bright straps.

-I prefer minimal bulk with my wrist straps.
+When it comes to straps, I prefer minimal bulk with my wrist straps.
 The camera fondler would never go for one of the little straps I use.
 No ego boost nor would they trust their cam with it…the strap could break!

 I put the little straps I use to the test.
 They have a 30 pound bursting strength and will hold 25 pounds with no problem.